 2. Be clear with what you want in a partner

-Before you start looking for a date, decide what you are looking for in a partner.
-Sit alone, make a list of qualities of a potential date, and only then go ahead.
+Before you start looking for a date, decide what you are looking for in a partner. and the kind of soulmate connection and relationship you would want.
+Sit alone, make a list of qualities of a potential date, and only then go ahead with your soulmate search.
 If their dating profile does not make it clear, you can take a chance and find it out on your first date.

 3. Don’t hide your intentions